pallavibadhekar-2002/Intelligent-NVR-cv-/README.md

 - Display:

-Show bounding box + timer for each detected person on screen.
+detecting each person + timer for each detected person on screen.

 - End: